JMS logo

 • November 1987

-Listed on the First Section of the Osaka Securities Exchange.
+Designated as a First Section issue on the Osaka Securities Exchange.

 • July 1988